ayoskovich/img_viewer/readme.md

 - Pictures that were taken with the Canon Canonet ql17
 - Pictures that were taken with kodak 200

+# Instructions
+1. Clone the repo
+2. Place images you want to search in the `www/` directory

+# Personal Notes
 Tags:
 - Camera (point and shoot, dispo, etc)
 - Film Brand